Waterfall Lovers

 This hidden spectacle, not far from Falls Creek Falls, is a segmented wonder at the intersection of Panther and Big Creeks.
 Meaning it looks like several distinct waterfalls, 50 to 75 feet in height, all pouring into the same basin.
 Tricky to find but definitely worth the trek.
 The trail is short and easy leading to an observation deck.

 North of Carson, on Wind River Road No. 30, take a right onto the northernmost (or second) entrance to Old State Road.
 Almost immediately, take a left (north) onto Panther Creek Road No. 65.
-At 7.4 miles up, there is an umarked turnout on the right hand side, at the base of a hill covered with medium-sized rocks.
-Park there and then walk back down the hill about 100 yards to an umarked gravel path on the other side of the road.
+At 7.4 miles up, there is an unmarked turnout on the right hand side, at the base of a hill covered with medium-sized rocks.
+Park there and then walk back down the hill about 100 yards to an unmarked gravel path on the other side of the road.

 Almost as dynamic as Fall Creek Falls, only with a much shorter hike, swimming and wading areas and public park amenities such as restrooms.
 Water crashes over a broad expanse of the Lewis River in an especially scenic block form.
 Some believe these falls are even more beautiful than Multnomah Falls.